ZyadKhan05/PacManJaxaFX/README.md

 # PacManJaxaFX
 Welcome to PakMan!

-This project is a Pac-Man game coded with Java, JavaFX, and Java Swing for CIS-232-75
+This project is a Pac-Man game coded with Java, JavaFX, and Java Swing for CIS-232-75 (Advanced Principles of Programming) at Carroll Community College

 In order to view the code, you will have to select the PakMan branch